chaitanya-tatkare21/Quiz-Game/README.md

 - Real-time score tracking
 - Instant feedback (correct/wrong)

-##🙋‍♂️ Author

-- Chaitanya Tatkare
+##🙋‍♂️ Author - Chaitanya Tatkare

 GitHub: @chaitanya-tatkare21

 ##📄 License

--This project is open source and free to use.
+- This project is open source and free to use.